3loi/MSP_Face/README.md

 ### Visual Modality
 For image based emotion recognition we first train a static emotion classification model (VGG16) on AffectNet.
 Using the latent feature representations we train an LSTM on the MSP_Face dataset.
 Then, we use the LSTM output vector to represent the whole video for Audio-visual recognition.
-For step-by-step of how we trained our model [Click here](https://github.com/3loi/MSP_Face/tree/master/Visual_Modality)
+For step-by-step of how we trained our model [click here](https://github.com/3loi/MSP_Face/tree/master/Visual_Modality)

 ### Audio-visual Modality